zhousarah/azure-compute-docs/articles/impact-reporting/CreatingLogicApp.md

 ```

 > [!NOTE]
-> Please replace the above query with a query to a datastore or source that is supported by Logic Apps that returns the same columns.
+> Please replace the query with one to a datastore or source that is supported by Logic Apps and returns the same columns.
 If all of these columns are not readily available, additional steps must be added to the workflow to generate the missing fields.

 ## Steps